leomrtns/curupixa/docs/references.md

 SPDX-License-Identifier: GPL-3.0-or-later
 Copyright (C) 2022-today --- Leonardo de Oliveira Martins
 ```
-curupixa (and other software wrote by me) borrows or was inspired by many existing open source libraries and publicly
+curupixa (and other software written by me) borrows or was inspired by many existing open source libraries and publicly
 available implementations.
 Below follows a reference list of libraries and function implementations which were used, studied, or even considered when writting the software.
 Some minor or well-stablished (public domain) functions or tricks may be missing from here, but are still mentioned as comments in the